Hakim3i/lora_prompts_generator/README.md

-# lora_tag_generator
+# lora_prompts_generator
-This quick python script will read json meta data found in the current working dir and generate a prompt to use the lora.
+I got tired for writing a prompts for every lora file so I made this quick python script will read json metadata found in the current working dir and generate a prompt to use the lora.

 # feature
-- Will sort the tags accroding to their number of time used during the training
+- Will sort the tags accroding to their number of time used during the training (usually trigger word will come first)
 - Will pick top 15 tags can be changed in the script
 - Will use the lora with 0.5 weight by default can be modified
-- Will ignore any key that have the word in ignored_words vector
+- Will ignore any key that have the word in ignored_words vector (can be changed)
 - Will generate output.json file containing all the lora names and the top 15 by default
 - Will create a txt file that contain prompts it can be either imported in automatic1111 prompt from file or can be used with dynamic prompts
-- Certain lora have multiple uses so it will generate as many prompt as that lora can be used.
+- Certain lora have multiple uses so it will generate as many prompt as that lora was trained for.

 Everything that can be changed is found at the top of the file:
 ```python